aaaaargZombies/eloquent-javascript-solutions/18_node/publicSpace/README.md

 ## Markdown Wiki

 The obvious existing example of such a site is a wiki!
-I'd like to try and build one that uses markdown for editing and then use some of the ideas from chapter chapter 12 to compile the markdown to html and back again for editing.
+I'd like to try and build one that uses markdown for editing and then use some of the ideas from chapter 12 to compile the markdown to html and back again for editing.

 ### Spec